Skip to main content

 • Mitigation obligations: Responsibility to minimise and address damage

-• Evidence requirements: Proof needed for successful compensation claims
+• Evidence requirements: Proof needed for well-supported compensation claims

 Common Types of Tree Disputes